NLLCommunity/discord-norsk-bott/README.md

 Optional.
 The integration token from [Notion](https://www.notion.so/my-integrations).
 Used for syncing content from Notion.

+### `OPENAI_API_KEY`

+Optional.
+The API key from [OpenAI](https://platform.openai.com/).
+Used to check random words pulled from the dictionary for appropriateness before sending them to the chat.

 ## Permissions

 The bot requires the following permissions to function correctly.